-Our Tenants First Service is a highly skilled team, with expert knowledge.
+Our Tenants First is a highly skilled team, with expert knowledge.
 We offer our tenants a range of specialist, tailored ways to help them keep their tenancies and enjoy where they live.

 Tenants First offer a fresh approach by giving a personalised package of help for tenants who are having difficulties.
 We work jointly with tenants and our partners to give support where and when it is needed.